Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 client.
 When the client later advertises the bearer token back, it can be decrypted by the server to identify the provisional certificate to respond with and to re-compute the pre-shared key for the connection.

+## Transparency Log Failure

+There are several long-term expectations placed on Transparency Logs that, in practice, will almost certainly fail to be upheld.
+In particular, Transparency Logs are generally expected to be append-only, such that log entries are never removed once they've been added.
+However, enforcing this strictly is incompatible with many of the standard best-practices for operating reliable software systems.
+For example, if this property needed to be enforced strictly, it would pointless to back up such a Transparency Log.
+Restoring from backup would imply some degree of rollback and this would be unacceptable.
+As such, it is necessary for the protocol to handle reasonable violations of these expectations gracefully, and in a way that preserves overall security.

+As discussed in {{client-state}}, clients MUST be able to handle forked views of a Transparency Log gracefully.
+When a client becomes aware of a fork, it MUST report the fork to a party distinct from the issuing Certificate Authority and the operator of the Transparency Log.
+Going forward, as long as the client is aware of multiple forks that have a rightmost log entry timestamp less than or equal to `max_behind` milliseconds in the past, the client MUST NOT advertise in its ClientHello a `standard` tree head type with a tree size past where any such fork occurs.
+This minimizes the risk of connection failure when connecting to servers that have inclusion proofs from different forks.

+If a client advertised a non-zero `standard` tree head type and proof verification failed only at the final signature verification step (or at direct comparison of the root hash, in the case of `SameStandardProof`), this may indicate that there is a fork the client is unaware of.
+The client MAY attempt to reconnect to the server while advertising a zero `standard` tree head type.
+This will prompt the server to provide additional intermediate nodes, allowing the client to compute the correct Log Tree root hash for signature verification to succeed.

+Excluding the production of forks, the other ways that a Transparency Log can fail are much simpler to handle because we know that the client and server agree on the state of the log.
+Other failure scenarios include issuing a provisional inclusion proof for a certificate and then failing to include the certificate in the subsequent log entry, or marking certain certificates as un-revoked after previously revoking them.
+As such, servers MUST verify proofs in the same manner as clients to avoid offering invalid proofs that will cause connection establishment to fail.
+Servers that are unable to obtain an acceptable proof from a Transparency Log are expected to failover to another log.

 # Certificate Authority